Julius Löwenhardt, Oberhemer 1887 – Mühlhausen (GDR) 1978

 The second Julius Löwenhardt was born on 15 November 1902 in Sterkrade.
 Julius II was the first grandchild of Levi and Pauline by that name, and the first child of Isidor Löwenhardt and Emilie Aron.
 At that time Julius I, brother of Isidor, was fifteen years old and worked as an apprentice salesman (‘Kaufmannslehrling’) in Lüdenscheid, ninety kilometers to the southeast of Sterkrade; he had been discharged from the Paderborn orphanage in October 1901.
 Between 1904 and 1909 Julius II had three sisters (Else, Klara and Friedericka) and one brother (Saly).

 After his secondary education, Julius followed vocational training at a technical college in Cologne.
 He specialised in plumbing and central heating.
-I do not know whether he was an observant Jew or a convinced Zionist.
-But he could not escape the virulent anti-Semitism and the outright persecution of Jews as soon as in 1933 Hitler had come to power.
+Julius II became a member of the Zionist youth movement Hechalutz and learned Hebrew.
+With his parents and siblings, he could not escape the virulent anti-Semitism and the outright persecution of Jews as soon as in 1933 Hitler had come to power.
 During the three years 1933-35 some 100,000 out of half a million Jews emigrated from Germany to safe havens elsewhere in the world.
-Julius was one of them, and the first of the siblings.
-Two of his sisters and his brother Saly fled as well, later during the 1930s.
+Julius was one of them.
+His younger brother Saly had left for Amsterdam in April 1933, Julius applied for a Palestine Certificate four months later.
+Two of his sisters fled as well, later during the 1930s.
 Else stayed behind with the parents in Oberhausen.
 They were deported in December 1941 and perished in the Riga ghetto.

 In 1934 Julius was one of 8.497 German Jews who immigrated to Palestine legally.
 That year almost 37 per cent of the Jews fleeing Germany, settled in Palestine.
+On 16 January 1934 the Amsterdam office of the Jewish Agency issued a so-called Palestine Certificate to Julius (read more on the history of his aliyah here).
 In Haifa he joined the armed defence forces Haganah and married Mal(k)a Friedmann.
 On 1 September 1935 their son Yitzchak was born.

 Julius arrived in Palestine at a time when the port of Haifa was ready for use.
 His future – and that of some of his descendants – would be tied to this port.
 In 1933 the deepwater harbour had been completed, and in 1934 the pipeline bringing crude oil from northern Iraq.
 Construction of a refinery started in 1938 and production of refined petroleum products began in 1940.
 Julius was among the first employees, starting as a plumber-installer; later he was promoted to foreman.
 By 1947, the refinery employed some 2,000 Arab workers and 400 Jews.